Student projects — getting started with OOFEM and T3D

 Private image — bundles T3D

 T3D is licensed for academic use under terms that do not allow redistribution, so it is not in the public image.
-The private image that bundles T3D is distributed by your supervisor via OneDrive (amd64 and arm64 variants).
-Load the tarball:
+The private image that bundles T3D is distributed by your supervisor via OneDrive as a gzipped tarball named oofem-private-<date>-<arch>.tar.gz.
+Two architectures are provided — download the one that matches your machine:

-After loading, the image is tagged locally as oofem-env.
+After loading, the image is tagged locally as oofem-private:dev.

 Run a one-shot command in your current project folder (mount as /work):